Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <ImageCollage images={["particles/blood.gif", "particles/coins.gif", "particles/dirrect_steam.gif", "particles/floor_steam.gif", "particles/dust.gif", "particles/piss.gif", "particles/piss_indication.gif", "particles/splash.gif", "particles/stinky.gif", "particles/twinkle.gif" ]} />

 <Heading title="Models" caption="by CyberAgent" />

 I am somewhat of a noob modeler.
 I love modeling, but I never got into texturing.
 I would just simply make models and never texture them, terrified of the idea of ruining what I had created with poor textures.
-I wanted to get over that fear for this game jam, so I had the help of Luke, Wheatley, and grodbert, teach me the ways of their texturing and how simple and fun it could be.
+I wanted to get over that fear for this game jam, so I had the help of Luke, Wheatley, and Grodbert teach me the ways of their texturing and how simple and fun it could be.
 I want to continue to do more modeling for future stuff, so I will continue to model for future updates in My Summer Cottage.

 <ImageCollage images={["cyberairhorn.png", "cyberammo.png", "cyberaxe.png", "cybercollage.png", "cybercrate.png", "cyberflash.png", "cybermeat.png" ]} />

-The best way I learned to make decent psx style models that could be near the same level as wheatleys, was to use photoshop to texture, resize the image to 128 x 128, 256 x256 if it was a big item, then change the photoshop mode to indexed color.
-This would create a really good effect as you can see on most of my models they came out to be very stylized to what we were doing.
-In the future I want to try what wheatley does, by making high quality models, then compressing them down.
-I think it gives it a really high quality look even though its psx style.
-Something new and fresh.
+The best way I learned to make decent PSX-style models that could be near the same level as Wheatley's was to use Photoshop to texture.
+I'd resize the image to 128 x 128, or 256 x 256 if it was a big item, then change the Photoshop mode to indexed color.
+This would create a really good effect, as you can see on most of my models they came out to be very stylized to what we were doing.

+In the future, I want to try what Wheatley does, by making high-quality models, then compressing them down.
+I think it gives it a really high-quality look even though it's PSX style.
+It's something new and fresh.

 <Heading title="NPCs" caption="by ubre" />
 NPCs were a huge headache, as with every game jam I spend an absurd amount of time on NPCs.